-The permutation representation (see [7] for an introduction) is one of the most-frequently used representations in evolutionary algorithms.
-Many combinatorial optimization problems, including TSP and scheduling problems, are naturally cast using permutations.
-The success of the permutation representation is due to its flexibility.
+The permutation representation (see [Goldberg, 1989] for an introduction to the topic) is one of the most-frequently used representations in evolutionary algorithms.
+Many combinatorial optimisation problems, including TSP and scheduling problems, are naturally cast using permutations.
+The success of the permutation representation is largely due to its flexibility.

-When applied to permutations, traditional crossover operators used for binary strings can produce invalid offspring.
+When applied to permutations, the traditional crossover operators used for binary strings can produce invalid offspring.
 So, researchers have come up with a variety of operators specifically designed for permutations.
-They range from general-purpose operators working reasonably well on a wide spectrum of problems, such as the partially matched crossover (PMX), to specialized operators that work best on a specific class of problems [5], such as edge recombination crossover (ERX) for TSP.
+They range from general-purpose operators working reasonably well on a wide spectrum of problems, such as the partially matched crossover (PMX), to specialised operators that work best on a specific class of problems, such as edge recombination crossover (ERX), which works really well on TSP.

-Topological crossovers [9] are a class of representation-independent operators that are well-defined once a notion of distance over the solution set is defined.
-Simply stated, the offspring they produce are between their parents.
+Topological crossovers [Moraglio & Poli, 2004] are a class of representation-independent operators that are well-defined once a notion of distance over the solution set is defined.
+Simply stated, they produce offspring to be between their parents.
 This simple definition has surprising implications, including a powerful way to do crossover design for any representation and the potential for the development of a general theory of evolutionary algorithms encompassing all representations.

-In previous work [9] we have shown how topological crossover generalizes the notion of crossover for binary strings.
-Differently from the binary string case, for which a single natural distance (the Hamming distance) is defined, permutations allow for various notions of distance that are all equally natural.
-In this paper, we explore how our topological framework applies to the permutation representation and in particular analyze the consequences of having more than one notion of distance available.
-We study the interactions among distances and we build a rational picture in which preexisting recombination/crossover operators fit naturally.
-As an important example, we also analyze in detail the application of topological crossover to TSP.
+In previous work [Moraglio & Poli, 2004] we have shown how topological crossover generalises the notion of crossover for binary strings.
+Differently from the binary string case, for which a single natural distance (the Hamming distance) is defined, permutations allow for various notions of distance all equally natural.
+In this paper, we explore how our topological framework applies to the permutation representation and in particular analyse the consequences of having more than one notion of distance available.
+We study the interactions among distances and we build a rational picture in which pre-existing recombination/crossover operators fit naturally.
+As an important example, we also analyse in detail the application of topological crossover to TSP.